open-simulation-platform/libcosim/README.md

 libcosim - A co-simulation library for C++
 ==========================================

-This repository contains two libraries:

-  * A C++ library for distributed co-simulations.
+This repository contains the OSP C++ library for co-simulations.
-  * A C library which wraps and exposes a subset of the C++ library's functions.

 See [`CONTRIBUTING.md`] for contributor guidelines and [`LICENSE`] for terms of use.